Top Cybersecurity Concerns for Long Island Businesses in 2025

 Cloud data security requires robust authentication and access controls.
 Despite the known risks, 43% of organizations do not have mandatory multi-factor authentication (MFA) for console users.
 This can leave a gaping hole in your security posture.
 MFA reduces the risk of unauthorized access by combining something you know (like a password) with something you have (like a smartphone app that generates a one-time code).

 You should prioritize establishing clear protocols that dictate who can access various data tiers.
-Tailoring access ensures that sensitive information remains secure and only your employees with a legitimate need have access.
+Tailoring access ensures that sensitive information remains secure and is accessible only to employees with a legitimate need.
 That strengthens the overall cloud data security framework.

 2. The Role of Encryption in Cloud Security

 Encryption is a critical safeguard for cloud data security.
 Encrypting data with protocols like AES and secure communication protocols like SSL/TLS protects your business against cyber threats.
 Your data remains undecipherable to unauthorized entities even if intercepted.
 Considering the intricate nature of digital threats, effectively employing encryption preserves the integrity and confidentiality of your sensitive business data.
-In tech-savvy areas like Long Island, NY, it is even more important to integrate these encryption standards into your cloud security strategy to protect your digital assets from evolving cybersecurity risks.
+In tech-savvy areas like Long Island, NY, it is even more important to incorporate these encryption standards into your cloud security strategy to safeguard your digital assets against evolving cybersecurity threats.

 Callout 2: Businessman using laptop with padlock technology- #1, #2 cloud data security challenges- 3 facts